taliab11/Transient-Identification-Tool/README.md

 * The data - A text file formatted as a table (data frame), where rows represent the different "transient candidates" (genes) and columns represent the samples, ordered by time.
 * Algorithm choice - Either Euclidean or DTW (as explained above).
 * "Monte Carlo" - The desired number of permutations (The default is 5000).
 A higher number increases accuracy but also runtime.
-* Multiple testing correction method (The default is FDR-BH).
+* Adj. method - Multiple testing correction method (The default is FDR-BH).
-* Timestamps - A numeric vector of the ordered time stamps of the samples (in the same time units).
+* Timestamps - A numeric list (numbers seperated by spaces) of the ordered time stamps of the samples (in the same time units).
-* Repeats columns - The column numbers representing each repeat in the data.
+* Repeats columns - Lists of the column (numbers seperated by spaces) representing each repeat in the data.
 The code was built for 2 repeats but can be updated easily for more.
 * "Candidate ID" columns - the number of the column in the df containing the "candidate id" (The "gene-symbol" for example).
 * Grid name - The desired name for the png file of the grid of plots.